10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 Bath is bursting with exciting things to do throughout the year, regardless of the weather.
 In the spring the gardens are in full bloom and city parks are full, while the summer brings warmer temperatures and plenty of outdoor events and activities.

 In May there is the 9-day Bath Festival, a celebration of books and music, plus the Bath Fringe Festival.
 The popular Jane Austen Festival in mid-September yearly, while throughout the fall and the festive season, the city is packed with food and drink festivals to keep you lively, busy and bursting full!

-What should I do in Bath for a day?
+What to do in Bath for an afternoon?

 What is there to do in Bath for free?